 - Awards and honors

-- Height and weight information for athletic participation
+- Height and weight information for athletic participants

-Any information not included in the definition of Directory Information will not be provided to a third party requester without written authorization from the student.
+Any information not included in the definition of Directory Information will not be provided to a third party requester without written authorization from the student unless otherwise authorized by law.
 Inform the requester that Federal, State, and University regulations prohibit the release of private information.
 Further, the requester should be told to obtain the desired information from the student or ask the student to sign a written release form (which should be retained) permitting disclosure of the desired information to the third party requester.

-Students may request that directory information be kept private by contacting the registrar's office, 132 WA.
+Students may request that their directory information be maintained as private by completing a form provided in the Registrar’s Office; this will mean that their directory information will not be available as public information.
+Students who complete this form should understand that their data will continue to be available to school officials who need the information to perform their work, and as otherwise authorized to be disclosed by law.
 After submitting a confidentiality form, the student's address will only be used for internal purposes.
 However, students should be aware that addresses appear on many reports, e.g. advisor reports, grade reports, etc. and the releasing of information could occur by persons reading those various reports.

 Students can request that their non-directory information (e.g. grades) be made available to specified third parties by contacting the Campus Hub, Student Financial Services, or Registrar's Office.